pchev/skychart/trunk/skychart/readme.txt

 When the install tell you to rebuild Lazarus say NO.

-Launch Lazarus and open Components-Configure Installed Packages Check that Printer4Lazarus, JPEGForLazarus and TurboPowerIPro are installed.
+Launch Lazarus and open Components-Configure Installed Packages Check that Printer4Lazarus, JPEGForLazarus and TurboPowerIPro are installed, this is normally the case with the version 0.9.12.
 If not install them from lazarus/component
       printers/printer4lazarus.lpk
       jpeg/jpegforlazarus.lpk